Skip to content

 /api/terminal/tokenWorkspace JWT for WebSocket auth

-/api/agent/*VM Agent binary download
+/api/agent/*VM Agent binary download (VM/cloud-init path; container image has it baked in)

 /api/bootstrap/:tokenOne-time credential injection